geobtaa/metadata/docs/recipes/R-02_socrata.md

 ## Purpose

-This script will scan the [DCAT API](https://resources.data.gov/resources/dcat-us/) of Socrata Data Portals and return the metadata for all suitable items as a CSV file in the GeoBTAA Metadata Application Profile.
+To scan the [DCAT API](https://resources.data.gov/resources/dcat-us/) of Socrata Data Portals and return the metadata for all suitable items as a CSV file in the GeoBTAA Metadata Application Profile.

 Note: This recipe is very similar to the ArcGIS Hubs Scanner.
-[Read more about Socrata here.](../4-Explanation/data-portals/#socrata)

 !!! warning " "